-Time discretization is defined by a time step Δt and the states of the structure are calculated for the discrete time moments $t_i = t_0 + i\Delta t$ (i = 1, 2, ...), where t_0 is the initial moment.
+Time discretization is defined by a time step Δt .
+The states of the structure are calculated for the discrete time moments $t_i = t_0 + i\Delta t$ (i = 1, 2, ...), where t_0 is the initial moment.

 Space discretization is defined by a space step ε and applied to the surfaces of the fault segments and to the block bottoms.
 The discretization of a fault segment is performed as follows.
 Each fault segment is a trapezium.
 It is divided into rows and then into small trapeziums (cells) within every row so that side lengths are less than ε for all cells.
 The bottom of a block is a polygon which is divided into trapeziums (triangles) by segments passing through its vertices and parallel to axis Y. The discretization of these figures is performed in the same way as in the case of the fault segments.
 The small trapeziums (triangles) are also called cells.
 The values of coordinates, displacements, and forces are not distinguished for different points of the same cell.
-Thus, after space discretization cells are considered instead of points.
+Thus, after space discretization, cells are considered instead of points.
 A failure occurs for a whole cell.

-The parameters of the earthquake are defined by the following way: the origin time is t_i (failure occurrence time); the epicentral coordinates and the source depth are the weighted sums of the coordinates and depths of the failured cells (the weights of the cells are given by their squares divided by the sum of squares of these cells); the magnitude is calculated from the formula where S is the total area (in km 2) of cells involved in the earthquake.
+All the failured cells of the same fault are treated as a single earthquake.
+Its parameters are defined by the following way: the origin time is t_i (the failure occurrence time); the epicentral coordinates and the source depth are the weighted sums of the coordinates and depths of the failured cells (the weight of a cell is given by its square divided by the sum of squares of the failured cells); the magnitude is calculated from the formula where S is the total area (in km2) of cells involved in the earthquake.

-$$M = (\log{10} S + 4.01)/1.02, \tag{10}$$
+$$M = (\log{10} S + 4.01)/1.02, \tag{7}$$